Preetham-p06/AirSense/README.md

 Estimates a user's peak flow in liters per minute using health metrics and air quality data

-Converts predictions into a percentage of the user's personal best
+Converts the prediction into a percentage of the user's personal best

 Classifies asthma severity into Green, Yellow, or Red zones

-Stores previous predictions for trend visualization over time
+Stores previous predictions and visualizes trends over time

 Technology Stack
 Backend